 Prepare Pork Shoulder – Slather and coat pork shoulder with yellow mustard.
 Liberally season pork shoulder with BBQ rub.

-Prepare Coleslaw – In a large bowl, add mayonnaise, sugar, lemon zest, lemon juice, vinegar, salt and pepper and mix until coleslaw dressing is combined.
+Prepare Coleslaw – In a large bowl, add mayonnaise, sugar, lemon zest, lemon juice, vinegar, salt and pepper, and mix until coleslaw dressing is combined.
 Add coleslaw mix until coleslaw is evenly coated.
 Refrigerate until ready to eat.

 Smoke Pork Shoulder – Setup up Smoker for indirect cooking.
 Bring the smoker to 225-250 degrees.
-Add wood chunks to charcoal.
-Place pork shoulder on smoker.
+Add wood chunks to the charcoal.
+Place pork shoulder on the smoker.
 Smoke pork shoulder until internal temperature reaches 198 degrees.